-Crews battle wildfire that forced Utah ski town to evacuate
+Wildfire destroys home, hurts businesses in Utah ski town

-SALT LAKE CITY (AP) — Utah firefighters were battling a wildfire Monday that shut down a highway and forced hundreds of people to flee a ski town as crews in New Mexico mop up another blaze amid scorching heat in the Southwest U.S.
+SALT LAKE CITY (AP) — A wildfire that destroyed one home and damaged another while forcing hundreds of people to flee a Utah ski town was also hurting businesses Monday that rely on summer visitors.

+The fire near Brian Head was one of several across the West.

+In New Mexico, fire crews mopped up a blaze sparked by an abandoned campfire in the scorching Southwest heat.

-The fire near the southwestern Utah town of Brian Head has destroyed one home and damaged another, with about 100 homes and businesses under immediate threat from the fire that’s torched roughly 1½ square miles (2 square kilometers), officials said.
+The fire in southwestern Utah was threatening about 100 homes and businesses.
+It has blackened roughly 1½ square miles (2 square kilometers), said Cigi Burton, a spokeswoman with Dixie National Forest.

 Most Read Stories